 If you are interested in running your own book, it is understood you know enough about wagering to be able to handle it, but who has the time to set up game schedules post props, and manage lines 24-7 these days?
 With the use of a PPH service, all of this is taken care of for you, plus the maintenance of the websites and data servers run on them as well, while you own 100% of the data.
 This means the clients are yours, you can accept or deny action from any of the players on your sheet and you manage the wagering limits and offerings but someone else does all the grunt work.

 However, the secret to turning a consistent profit every season is the ability to manage your sheet efficiently.
 At AcePerHead.com, you will be provided with a dedicated customer support representative who will handle your account as if it were his own.
 One of the additional values of working with a pay per head bookie service like Ace Per Head is risk management, their line movers will be looking out for sharp players that might be taking advantage of you, and they will give you tips and recommend strategies to ensure your profits do not suffer.

-Their system is equipped with the report tool that will give you real-time information on everything your players are doing, this will allow you to make decisions about what services and products are more profitable to you, for example, wouldn’t you like to know which sport provides you the biggest profits, or which casino games are the most popular amongst your players?
+Their system is equipped with a report tool that will give you real-time information on everything your players are doing, this will allow you to make decisions about what services and products are more profitable to you, for example, wouldn’t you like to know which sport provides you the biggest profits, or which casino games are the most popular amongst your players?
 Real-time information like this is priceless in making business decisions.